cosmicavocado/card-game-api/README.md

 ## What We Would Do Differently

 - ERD design.
-  - Upon starting the work, we realized our original ERD didn't make sense for our use-case.
+  - Upon starting the work, we realized that our original ERD didn't make sense for our use-case.
-- We would have used time-blocking in addition to our kanban to avoid overspending time
+- We would have used time-blocking in addition to our kanban to avoid over-allocating time.

 ## What We Would Do Next